stevetasticsteve/PrayerApp/Readme.txt

 It's a simple app to pray for 3 people a day.

 Or to remember 3 things a day randomly from a long list.

+Todo:
+-Clean up error handling.
+Way too many except Exceptions; I was new to QT5 logging -Make logging more useful
+-Make import/export more robust and easier to use for non techies